Share

 Your colony starts with a clean slate

-Every colony in a Primal Bee hive starts the same way: fresh.
+Every colony in a Primal Bee hive should start the same way: fresh.

 No old comb.
-No inherited pathogens.
+No inherited parasites or pathogens.
 No residue from years of chemical treatments accumulating in wax.

 As co-founder Alex Gamberoni puts it: "The colony comes first, and the beekeeper comes second.
 That means the beekeeper has to commit to changing a bit of their way of working in a way that saves the hardware and benefits the bees."